Julia-IO/nativo_beans/README.md

 ### Existing Features

 **Register Account**
-- Not everybody can register and create their own unique account.
-As this app is intended for professional teams, only the Admin will be able to add new linguists to the team (or delete them).
-All passwords are hashed for security purposes!
-In order to check how Linguists Account are created, you'll need to use the following username and user password:
+- I've created a superuser who can Add, Update and Delete Products.
+To check this funcionality, please use:
-Username: admin
+Username: julita10
-Password: project_admin
+Password: Nativo-julita10

-The Admin is granted with full permission to get all the info displayed and he/she can also edit, create and delete certain categories.
+**Sign up to the shop**
+- Site Users can sign up to create an user and they will get a confirmation email to validate their accounts.

 **Log In to Account**
-- Linguists can access using the login details provided by their admin and can only view a dashboard with the projects assigned to them.
-They can also access to their profile data.

-I have created 3 linguists as example:
-Linguist 1:
-username: jdiezes
-password: eslinguist01

-Linguist 2:
-username: vlenyfr
-password: frlinguist01

-Linguist3:
-username: rlamsfussde
-password: delinguist01
+- Once users have signed up, they can easily log in to their accounts.

 **Log Out of Account**
 - Users can easily log out of their account with the click of a button.

-**Delete Account**
+**Delete Products**
-- Only Admin can delete accounts.
+- Only Superuser can delete products.
+- [CRU**D**] Delete or 'remove' products.

-**View All Projectss**
+**Update Projectss**
-- Only Admin can view All Projects and also edit and/or delete them once completed.
+- Only Superuser can delete products.

-**View Assigned Projectss**
-- Linguists can view only their assigned projects.

-**Search Projects**
-- Search functionality is provided to search by linguist assigned, language pairs, project lead or project name.

-**Add a Project/ Category**
+- [CR**U**D] Update or 'edit' products.

+**Add New Products **
-- Only available to Admin account.
+- Only Superuser can add new products.
-- [**C**RUD] Create or 'add' a new category/service and or project and or linguist.
+[**C**RUD] Create or 'add' a new product to the shop offer.

-**Update a Project**
-- Only available to Admin account.
-- [CR**U**D] Update or 'edit' categories and/or projects.

-**Delete a Recipe**
-- Only available to Admin account.
-- [CRU**D**] Delete or 'remove' categories and/or projects.

 ### Features Left to Implement

-In an ideal world, there are a couple items that I would've loved to have completed as well, but just didn't have the time or knowledge just yet as to how to implement these features.

-- Right now there is just 1 admin, but if teams grow we can expect to have several admins.
-Approach as to how to grant permissions should be improved so that Project Leads can also have specific permissions.
-- I'd like linguists to be able to mark their projects as Completed.
-Once a project is marked as completed, I'd like automatic mails to be sent to Project Leads.
-- I'd like linguists to be able to automate billing process once a project is completed.
-State of payments should also be displayed in their profiles.
-- I'd like to include downloadable files to the Projects Overview and downloadable invoice files to Linguist's profiles.
+- I'd like users to be able to change format (250g, 500g, 1 kg, etc) and that prices are updated automatically.

 ##### back to [top](#table-of-contents)